Astrometric constraints on stochastic gravitational wave background with neural networks

 It is important to note that the SGWB also induces higher-order harmonics.
 However, our injection serves as a good approximation, as these higher-order contributions are subdominant relative to the quadrupole contribution~\cite{PhysRevD.83.024024}.

 For training the NNs, the input set of parameters is characterized by six features: right ascension and declination coordinates, proper motion components for right ascension and declination, and the error amplitudes for right ascension and declination estimated from the magnitudes of the sources.
-We generate a set of mock catalogs, each with a different realization of noise and varying amplitudes of the SGWB injection, which are randomly selected from the linear uniform distribution $[0,1]$.
-This range is made to reflect the typical sensitivity of the Gaia DR3 data, which spans between $\Omega_\text{GW}\sim 0.01$ to $0.1$ depending on the number of sources.
-The NNs are trained to predict the correct values of $\Omega_\text{GW}$ based on the input astrometric measurements.
-We test five cases with different numbers of sources, chosen as $N_s = 500, 1000, 2000, 6000$ and $12000$.
+We generate a set of mock catalogs, each with a different realization of noise and varying amplitudes of the SGWB injection, which are randomly selected from the linear-uniform distribution $[0,1]$.
+The NNs are trained to predict the correct values of $\Omega_\text{GW}$ injected based on the input astrometric measurements.
+We test three cases with different numbers of sources, chosen as $N_s = 500,\, 2000,\, 12000$.
 For each configuration with a fixed value of $N_s$, we generate 8000 mock simulated datasets and train the NNs independently for each configuration.

 To demonstrate an example where NNs can showcase their flexibility, we consider an inhomogeneous distribution of sources.
 One potential cause of inhomogeneities in quasar samples is the masking of the galactic plane.
 To simulate such a case, we exclude sources in a symmetric central band around the celestial equator.
 Specifically, the declination coordinates of the sources are randomly and uniformly distributed above and below this equatorial exclusion zone, defined by the range $[-\delta, +\delta]$.
 We test four cases with $\delta = 10^{\circ}$, $20^{\circ}$, $40^{\circ}$, and $60^{\circ}$.